 GIFT is an assisted reproductive procedure that involves the following:

-- The best quality eggs are immediately mixed with mobile sperm and placed in a special catheter.
+- The eggs are then mixed with the sperm in a catheter.

 What are the differences between GIFT and in vitro fertilization (IVF)?